Our Environmental Responsibility

 Box and Paper Disposal: Our cardboard boxes and paper are recyclable amongst your paper recycling.
 We also have a number of suggested ways to repurpose our boxes below, including composting, “upcycling,” and more (spoiler, they’re fun)!

 Shipping Box Insulation

-Our shipping boxes are insulated with a plant-based, non-toxic, biodegradable foam surrounded by a plastic liner made
+Our shipping boxes are insulated with a plant-based, non-toxic, biodegradable foam surrounded by a plastic liner made by GreenCellFoam.

 Insulation Disposal: One way you can dispose of this plant-based insulation responsibly?
 Dissolve it in your sink!
 Watch to see how:

 We haven’t tested it ourselves, but GreenCell also claims their insulation makes for a great grill starter and is safe to burn.
 Of course, just be sure to remove the #4 recyclable plastic liner first.
 Once you remove the liner, it’s also at-home compostable.

 A great way to dispose of our cardboard, and the insulation in our shipping boxes, is to compost them!

 For the shipping-box insulation, at-home composting is easy.
 The insulation inside the liner will break down quickly in an at-home compost heap.

 However, composting cardboard is a bit more of a chore.
 One way to easily compost our cardboard is to use it as mulch in your home-garden (if you have one), or as a planter for seedling plants.
 Otherwise, you can use them as “dry” or “carbon” inputs in your at-home compost heap by shredding the cardboard.
 Of course, we recognize that this might not be a possibility for everyone…